 - Submit a written request for information on whether any substance in your workplace has potentially toxic effects in the concentrations being used

-Who can help with OSHA representation in NY?
+Who can help with OSHA violation representation in NY?

 The attorneys at Kushnick Pallaci PLLC can work with clients for OSHA violations, OSHA claims and OSHA representation in NY.
-They have experienced lawyers with the expertise required to reduce OSHA penalties or to avoid them altogether.
+They have experienced lawyers with the expertise required to reduce the OSHA violation and/or penalty or to avoid them altogether.

 Call Kushnick Pallaci PLLC at 1-888-KUSHLAW (587-4529) or (631) 752-7100 for free initial consultation and guidance or contact us here.